lgyts/PatternAnalysis-2025/recognition/siamese/README.md

-## Results Summary
+## Discussion and Future Work

-The Siamese encoder converged quickly with early stopping after 14 epochs, showing effective embedding learning.
+The Siamese encoder successfully learned a discriminative embedding space, as reflected by the steadily decreasing triplet loss during training.
-The binary classifier achieved stable convergence with around **82% validation accuracy** and **81% test accuracy**.
+However, the validation loss showed noticeable oscillation, suggesting that the triplet sampling strategy may not consistently produce informative anchor–positive–negative pairs.
-The model demonstrates balanced precision and recall across classes, meeting the project goal of approximately 80% overall accuracy.
+While the classifier achieved stable convergence and balanced performance (precision and recall ≈ 0.8), the overall accuracy plateaued around 81–82%, indicating that generalization to unseen samples remains limited.

-## Future Work
+Several factors may explain these observations:

-- Improve triplet diversity using **hard negative mining** to reduce validation instability.
+- The dataset exhibits **class imbalance** and **intra-class variability**, which can make triplet formation unstable.
-- Address dataset imbalance with **class-weighted loss** or **balanced sampling**.
+- The **triplet margin** and **sampling strategy** were fixed throughout training, potentially limiting the diversity of hard examples.

-- Visualize learned embeddings using **t-SNE** or **UMAP**.
+**Future Work**
-- Fine-tune upper layers of **ResNet-50** for domain-specific features.
+- Implement **hard or semi-hard negative mining** to improve triplet selection and reduce validation fluctuation.
-- Experiment with **alternative loss functions** (e.g., ArcFace, Contrastive Loss) for better embedding separation.
+- Explore **alternative metric learning losses** (e.g., ArcFace, Contrastive Loss) to enhance inter-class margins and improve embedding quality.

 ## References